Bridging Worlds – Bee & Communities Event at Bristol University

 Our speakers were:

-After the official presentation of our application, the floor was opened to a round of questions and answers from future users of our application, suggesting further enhancements that could make it even more effective in field conditions.
+After the official presentation of our application, the floor was opened to a round of questions and answers from future users, suggesting further enhancements that could make it even more effective in field conditions.

 Throughout the Bee & Communities event, we created a solid foundation to continue collaborating across cultures and disciplines.
 It stands as a beacon of hope for safeguarding our natural world, blending technology, science, and ancestral wisdom in synergy.
 We are excited to continue this journey, fostering further collaboration and knowledge exchange to benefit both our ecological and cultural heritage.